CENTER FOR PERFECTION STUDIES: CONTINUITY–SYMMETRY–HARMONY • AUSTIN, TEXAS • USA • NOVEMBER 2017

 Though an infinitesimally small length, the second, third and fourth doublings are virtually predefined, and virtually immediate and constant.
 It is a dynamic pile-on with actual numbers for length, time, mass, and charge.
 Even before the first doubling these spheres align in such a way to create the potential to create tetrahedrons-and-octahedrons.
 This discussion may well become a book some day!

-Edward Frankel believes Robert Langlands conjecture is opening the path to a Standard Model of Mathematics whereby numbers, geometries, and functions are united and then begin to individuate with unique flavors, textures, and dynamics.
-It was in the spirit of Langlands-Frankel that this page was engaged.
+Edward Frenkel believes Robert Langlands conjecture is opening the path to a Standard Model of Mathematics whereby numbers, geometries, and functions are united and then begin to individuate with unique flavors, textures, and dynamics.
+It was in the spirit of Langlands-Frenkel that this page was engaged.

 Our simple first principles

 - Everything starts simple before it can before complex.